 Increase the female flower production by diluting Ethylene in water and spraying it directly on your plants.
 Do this before the pre-flowers appear, but towards the end of the vegetative phase.
 Any synthetic form of ethylene will convert to actual ethylene quite rapidly after making contact with the plant itself (such as when you use ready-to-use Ethephon or concentrated Ethephon that you diluted first).

 This could also be applied to marijuana plants during the flowering phase to help with potential frost damage when the buds are flowering.
 Spray the plants with it to get this effect.

 Ultimately, plenty of research still needs to be done on the use and application of plant hormones on marijuana plants.
-Differences in environment, stressors, grow setup, and even the strain of the marijuana plants itself lead to considerable alterations in the effects that these hormones may have.
+Differences in the environment, stressors, grow setup, and even the strain of the marijuana plants themselves lead to considerable alterations in the effects that these hormones may have.

 For that reason, trial and error may be the best way to figure out for yourself which hormones work best for your particular grow situation.
 Just remember: plant hormones are powerful things, so keep everything in moderation because too much of one type of hormone can do more harm than good.